On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Introduction

 \section{Introduction}

 Commercial and military vessels have to met International Maritime Organization (IMO) guidelines and North Atlantic Treaty Organization (NATO) Standardization Agreements (STANAG) in order to guarantee the safety of structures, payload, and crew in adverse weather conditions, providing good performance for seakeeping, maneuverability, and structures.
 In this regard, the prediction capability of ship performance in real seas conditions, along with the understanding of the physics involved, is of upmost importance for marine operations, such as aircraft/helicopter landing, ship-to-ship cargo transfer, off-loading of small boats, and off-shore operations.
-Also due to climate changes (as their effects may include higher sea states and even more adverse weather, impacting the safety of payload, structure, crew), prediction capabilities of ships in real seas have attracted the attention of recent NATO Science and Technology Organization (STO) Applied Vehicle Technology (AVT) task groups, such as AVT-280 ``Evaluation of Prediction Methods for Ship Performance in Heavy Weather'' (2017-2019) and AVT-348 ``Assessment of Experiments and Prediction Methods for Naval Ships Maneuvering in Waves'' (2021-2023), where the focus was on the assessment of prediction methods for ship seakeeping and maneuvering in waves, respectively.
+Also due to climate changes (as their effects may include higher sea states and even more adverse weather, impacting the safety of payload, structure, crew), prediction capabilities of ships in real seas have attracted the attention of recent NATO Science and Technology Organization (STO) Applied Vehicle Technology (AVT) task groups, such as AVT-280 ``Evaluation of Prediction Methods for Ship Performance in Heavy Weather'' (2017-2019) and AVT-348 ``Assessment of Experiments and Prediction Methods for Naval Ships Maneuvering in Waves'' (2021-2023), where the focus was on the assessment of prediction methods for ship seakeeping and maneuvering in waves, respectively, and AVT-351 ``Enhanced Computational Performance and Stability \& Control Prediction for NATO Military Vehicles'' (2021-2023) focusing on the stability and control of military vehicles operating in realistic conditions.

 Recently, computational fluid dynamics (CFD) studies have demonstrated their maturity for the prediction of ship performance in waves, including the computational tools assessment and validation (versus experimental campaign) in extreme sea conditions \cite{van2020prediction,serani2021-OE}.
-Nevertheless, the computational cost associated with the CFD analysis is generally very high, especially if statistical convergence of relevant estimators is sought after and complex hydro-structural problems are investigated via high-fidelity fluid-structure interaction solvers \cite{diez2020fsi}.
-For this reason, the development and assessment of data-driven and equation-free approaches, such as machine learning (ML) methods and reduced-order models (ROM), may provide a viable option for the prediction of ship behaviour in waves.
+Nevertheless, the computational cost associated with the CFD analysis is generally very high, especially if statistical convergence of relevant estimators is sought after and complex hydro-structural problems are investigated via high-fidelity fluid-structure interaction solvers \cite{diez2022experimental}.

+For these reasons, data-driven and equation-free approaches, such as machine learning (ML) methods and reduced-order models (ROM), may provide a viable option for the prediction of the ship performance in waves.